sahiljoster32/local_lib_tut/README.md

-django_scripts going to be added soon!!!!!!
+A glooming Readme.md is going to be added soonnnnnnn!!!!!!